smauel/dotfiles/README.md

 VSCode settings, keybindings and extensions configurations can be found under `vscode`

+### IntelliJ

+IntelliJ settings are exported to the zip file in `intellij`.
+See the README for details on how to import and update

 ### Secrets

 For any secrets that you need to export into your shell these can be exported